kedacore/keda-docs/content/docs/2.10/scalers/azure-app-insights.md

     appInsightsResourceURL: https://api.applicationinsights.airgap.io/
     # Required when cloud = Private.
     activeDirectoryEndpoint: https://login.airgap.example/
-    ignoreNullValues: false # Default is `true`, which means ignoring any errors with data extraction from a successful query.
+    ignoreNullValues: true # Default is `false`.
+Set to `true` to ignore any errors with data extraction from a successful query.
 Set to `false` the scaler will return error when null values are discovered
 ```

 This scaler is backed by the Azure Application Insights REST API.
 Please see [this](https://docs.microsoft.com/en-us/rest/api/application-insights/metrics/get) page